Mike Fitzgerald (first baseman)

 Michael Patrick Fitzgerald (born March 28, 1964) is an American former professional baseball first baseman.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals.

 Career

 Fitzgerald was drafted by the St. Louis Cardinals in the first round (20th overall) of the 1984 June Secondary amateur draft.
 In 1986, Fitzgerald led the Single–A Springfield Cardinals with 147 hits, 29 doubles, 19 home runs, 93 RBIs, and a league-leading 17 game-winning RBIs.
 He appeared in 13 games for the 1988 St. Louis Cardinals.

 Personal life

-Fitzgerald's son, Tyler is a Major League Baseball infielder, currently with the San Francisco Giants.
+Fitzgerald's son, Tyler is a Major League Baseball infielder, currently with a minor league team of the Los Angeles Dodgers organization.